Poylib/redflag/docs/Context.md

 ## Overall Structure

-The app features a tab-based navigation system with four main sections:
+The app is organized with a tab-based navigation system, featuring four main sections:

-- **Home**: Displays the next race and an F1 rules guide.
+- **Home**: Highlights the next race and provides an F1 rules guide.
-- **Schedule**: Shows the race calendar with past and upcoming races.
+- **Schedule**: Displays the race calendar, including past and upcoming races.
-- **Rankings**: Contains driver and constructor standings.
+- **Rankings**: Shows driver and constructor standings.
 - **More**: Offers additional menu options and features.

 ## Tech Stack